The 26th edition of the European Association for Machine Translation (EAMT) conference is going to take place in Tilburg, the Netherlands.

 The Department Intelligent Systems (DIS) at Tilburg University is part of the Tilburg School of Humanities and Digital Sciences.
 Together with the Department Computational Cognitive Science (DCS), it succeeds the Department of Cognitive Science and AI.
 The two new departments collaborate closely in the new Research Center for Cognitive Science and Artificial Intelligence (CSAI) emphasizing innovative cutting-edge research in those areas of cognitive science that bring together psychological and computational theories and methodologies.
 The ISMT group, part of the Computational Linguistics Unit of the CSAI research centre, is dedicated on the research and development of state-of-the-art multilingual technologies, the analysis of bias and societal impact of these technologies as well as the associated environmental and sustainability concerns.

-About Schouwburg Concertzaal Tilburg
+Main conference location: Schouwburg Concertzaal Tilburg

 Schouwburg Concertzaal Tilburg consists of a theater, concert hall, studio, and film foyer, offering a wide-range of events for a broad audience.
 Each year, the Schouwburg presents more than 350 performances across all genres, from cabaret and musicals to classical music and dance.
 In addition, the theater screens around 650 films annually and provides space for theater companies from the Tilburg region.
 The venue has a large hall with 900 seats and a small hall available.